Skip to content

 isActive(new Date("2000-01-01")); // false

-and and or are data-last, composing two predicates over the same input type.
-Both short-circuit: and stops as soon as the first check fails, or stops as soon as the first check passes.
+and and or allow you to combine two predicates over the same input type.
+Both combinators short-circuit naturally at runtime: and stops evaluating the moment a check fails, while or stops the moment a check succeeds.

 const isAdult: Predicate<number> = (age) => age >= 18;